 Dietetics practice, according to the Oregon Board of Licensed Dietitians, is defined as the integration and application of principles derived from the sciences of food, management, nutrition, biochemistry, behavioral and social sciences, and physiology as to maintain the health of people.

-To attain licensure in Oregon as a dietitian, you must complete a number of steps:
+To attain licensure and registration in Oregon as a dietitian, you must complete a number of steps.

 Educational Programs in Dietetics in Oregon